-Given Stonewater's presence in existing 'New Towns' like Milton Keynes, we would welcome the opportunity to support the development of 'New Towns' should they be located in Stonewater areas.
+Given Stonewater's presence in existing 'new towns' like Milton Keynes, we will also seek out opportunities to support the development of new towns should they be located in Stonewater areas.

 Stonewater welcomes too the commitment to provide stronger, specialist responses to violence against women and girls as part of the forthcoming Crime and Policing Bill.
 Stonewater is proud of our work in supporting survivors of domestic abuse and will work to ensure that the role that housing can play is recognised.